So your child has an expressed a desire to start their own blog. If your…

 - Set a good example at home because cyberbullying can stem from learned behavior.
 Avoid aggressively negative actions like swearing at other drivers when you’re in the car or gossiping about others.

-Cyberbullying, like all aggressive behaviors, is a systemic issue and can’t be changed with one action or by one person alone.
+Cyberbullying, like all aggressive behaviors, is a systemic issue and that can’t be changed with one action or by one person alone.
 That’s why each of us, adults and children alike, must take responsibility for creating a kinder world where bullying has no place.

 - Parents’ Guide to Blogging Safety